Popeye Village: Cyclone Helios storm damage

-On February 9 2023 the torrential rain inflicted on Malta by Cyclone Helios caused a large boulder to become dislodged from a cliff overlooking Popeye Village, causing significant damage to at least one of the film set structures.
+On 9 February 2023, the torrential rain inflicted on Malta by Cyclone Helios caused a large boulder to become dislodged from a cliff overlooking Popeye Village, causing significant damage to at least one of the film set structures.
 There were no reported casualties as the attraction had been closed due to the storm.
-It remains closed while the extent of the damage is assessed and repairs are carried out to prevent further danger.
+It was closed while the extent of the damage was assessed and repairs were carried out to prevent further danger.
+The location reopened on 3 June 2023.